Chawinga foresees bright future for AFC Women's Club Championship | Goal.com

 The Malawi international scored a brace to help Chinese giants Jiangsu defeat hosts Incheon Hyundai Steel Red Angels 2-0 to finish as runners-up at Yongin Citizen Sports Park on Monday.

-Having missed out on her fifth club silverware and fourth top scorer gong in 2019, Chawinga blamed her side's profligacy against the Japanese champions in their opening game for their failure to win the title.
+Having missed out on her fifth club silverware and fourth top scorer gong in 2019, Chawinga blamed her side's profligacy against the Japanese champions for their failure to win the title.

 "It was a disappointment for our team [Jiangsu Suning].
 "Even us, our players, we're are not happy because we wanted to win but anyway, this happens in football," she continued.